YunYouJun/hexo-theme-yun/docs/en/guide/additional-package-support.md

 ## Sticky

-Run the following command in the root directory of Hexo to remove the default index generator and use the sticky index generator.

 By setting the `sticky` property in the article Front Matter.
 After setting sticky, the sticky icon will appear in the upper right corner of the article card.